amd/ryzen-ai-documentation/docs/getstartex.rst

 Step 1: Install Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~

-* Ensure that the Ryzen AI SDK is correctly installed.
+* Ensure that the Ryzen AI Software Platform is correctly installed.
 For more details, see the :ref:`installation instructions <inst.rst>`.

 * This example requires a couple of additional packages.
 Run the following command to install them: